scrapy/scrapy/docs/topics/loaders.rst

     :class:`MapCompose` processor is typically used as input processor, since data is often extracted using the
     :meth:`~scrapy.selector.Selector.extract` method of :ref:`selectors
-    <topics-selectors>`, which returns a list of unicode strings.
+    <topics-selectors>`, which returns a list of strings.

     The example below should clarify how it works: